sandino/django-trumbowyg/README.rst

 django-trumbowyg is the Django-related reusable app for integrating `Trumbowyg WYSIWYG editor <http://alex-d.github.io/Trumbowyg/>`_.
 It is recognized as one of the `best WYSIWYG editors <https://github.com/iDoRecall/comparisons/blob/master/JavaScript-WYSIWYG-editors.md>`_.

-Initially this package was forked from `Django FS Trumbowyg <https://bitbucket.org/fogstream/django-fs-trumbowyg/>`_ package and then reworked.

 Installation
 ============